deepsense-ai/ragbits/docs/quickstart/quickstart2_rag.md

     return await llm.generate(prompt)
 ```

-This function searches for documents related to the subject, extracts the text representations of the elements, and passes them to the prompt alongside the subject, age group, and genre.
+This function searches for documents related to the subject, extracts the text representations of the found elements, and passes them to the prompt alongside the subject, age group, and genre.
 The LLM then generates a song based on the provided prompt.

 We can now modify the `main` function to use the function we just created: